"I'm happy to be in this moment of history": African Winipeger is overjoyed after WHO approves malaria vaccine - ExBulletin

 “I’m happy to be in this moment of history”: African Winipeger is overjoyed after WHO approves malaria vaccine

-Originally from African countries, Winipeger is excited about the World Health Organization’s (WHO) approval of a vaccine against malaria and is relieved to know that families returning to Africa have ways to protect themselves from malaria.
-Stated.
+Originally from Africa, Winipeger said he was excited by the World Health Organization’s (WHO) approval of a vaccine against malaria and was relieved to know that families returning to Africa had ways to protect themselves from malaria.
+I am.

 WHO is currently encouraging children in African countries to deploy the vaccine Mosquirix.
 This announcement follows a 10-year clinical trial in seven African countries.